vacary/docker/README.md

 ## Introduction

-We currently offer three images:
+We currently offer four images:

 * `stable-ppa`: This image provides the most recent release of FEniCS and is recommended for most users.
 It contains the current stable